dpc10ster/RJafrocBook/docs/12-froc.md

 While the ordinate LLF is a proper fraction, e.g., 30/40 assuming 30 LLs and 40 true lesions, the abscissa is an improper fraction that can exceed unity, like 35/21 assuming 35 NLs on 21 cases).
 The NLF notation is not ideal: as will become evident in the next chapter, it is used for notational symmetry and compactness.

 Following Miller's suggestion, [@bunch1977free, @bunch1977freeSPIE] plotted lesion localization fraction (LLF) along the ordinate vs. non-lesion localization fraction (NLF) along the abscissa.
 Corresponding to the different threshold ratings, pairs of (NLF, LLF) values, or operating points on the FROC, were plotted.
 For example, in a positive directed four-rating FROC study, such as employed by Bunch et al, 4 FROC operating points resulted: that corresponding to marks rated 4s; that corresponding to marks rated 4s or 3s; the 4s, 3s, or 2s; and finally the 4s, 3s, 2s, or 1s.
 An R-rating (integer R \> 0) FROC study yields at most R operating points.
 So Bunch et al were able to plot only 4 operating points per reader, Fig. 6 ibid.
 Lacking a method of fitting a continuous FROC curve to the operating points, they did the best they could, and manually "French-curved" fitted curves.
-In 1986, the author followed the same practice in his first paper on this topic9.
-In 1989 the author described1 a method for fitting such operating points, and developed software called FROCFIT, but the fitting method is obsolete, as the underlying statistical model has been superseded, see Chapter 18, and moreover, it is shown that the FROC plot is a poor visual descriptor of performance.
+In 1986, the author followed the same practice in his first paper on this topic [@Chakraborty1986DigitalVsConv].
+In 1989 the author described [@chakraborty1989maximum] a method for fitting such operating points, and developed software called FROCFIT, but the fitting method is obsolete, as the underlying statistical model has been superseded, and moreover, it is now known that the FROC plot is a poor visual descriptor of performance.

 If continuous ratings are used, the procedure is to start with a very high threshold so that none of the ratings exceed the threshold, and one gradually lowers the threshold.
 Every time the threshold crosses the rating of a mark, or possibly multiple marks, the total count of LLs and NLs exceeding the threshold is divided by the appropriate denominators yielding the ''raw'' FROC plot.
 For example, when an LL rating just exceeds the threshold, the operating point jumps up by 1/(total number of lesions), and if two LLs simultaneously just exceed the threshold, the operating point jumps up by 2/(total number of lesions).
 If an NL rating just exceeds the threshold, the operating point jumps to the right by 1/(total number of cases).
 If an LL rating and a NL rating simultaneously just exceed the threshold, the operating point moves diagonally, up by 1/(total number of lesions) and to the right by 1/(total number of cases).
 The reader should get the general idea by now and recognize that the cumulating procedure is very similar to the manner in which ROC operating points were calculated, the only differences being in the quantities being cumulated and the relevant denominators.